kubernetes-sigs/kueue/keps/582-preempt-based-on-flavor-order/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->
-This proposal introduces an opt-in mechanism to preempt workloads based on the order of flavors defined in cluster queue.
+This proposal introduces an opt-in mechanism to borrow quota or preempt workloads in a flavor before trying the next flavors in the ClusterQueue.

 ## Motivation